ICP Marketing Guide (2026): Examples, Framework & Templates

 This keeps your GTM efforts aligned with current reality, not last year's assumptions.

-How to Use Customer Profiles in Your ICP Marketing Strategies?
+How to Use Your ICP in Marketing & Sales

 Here's how to implement ICPs in your ICP marketing strategies: